gavinrozzi/grwebsite/content/post/aea-nj-interview.md

 The article and interview were written from the perspective of member authorities and how OPRAmachine may impact them.
 It also included commentary from a public official who expressed their personal opinions about the site and compliance with New Jersey's OPRA law.

-The full article will appear in the AEA-NJ's summer, 2018 edition of their newsletter, which is accessible to member municipal and county utilities authorities.
+[The full article](https://aeanj.org/wp-content/uploads/AEA-Authority-View-Summer-2018.pdf) appears in the AEA-NJ's summer, 2018 edition of their "Authority View" newsletter, which is accessible to member municipal and county utilities authorities.

 **Article preview:**
 ![Article screenshot](/img/aeanjarticle.JPG)